AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-cannot-create-proofs-in-preview.md

 >[!NOTE]
 >
->This issue has been reported in the Preview Sandbox environment only.
+>This issue has been closed because it could not be reproduced.

 When a user attempts to create a proof in a Preview Sandbox environment, the proof is not created, and the user sees a "Failed to generate" message.